Subject Lead - Mr Colin Bryant, 01805 623531 Ext. 221 or email@example.com

 - To give learners an understanding of iMedia production techniques and how they are used both in and out of industry

 - To develop learners’ creative skills to enable learners to complete tasks independently and to a high standard

 - To enable learners to develop good planning techniques that can be used across the curriculum and throughout their education and careers.

 GCSE Computer Science

-- Encourage enthusiastic and experimentation within the field and enable students to “go down the rabbit hole” within the students via providing additional opportunities for study outside of the classroom environment.
+- Encourage enthusiastic and experimentation within the field and enable students to “go down the rabbit hole” within the subject via providing additional opportunities for study outside of the classroom environment.

 - Be able to program within two textual based programs and be confident to explore and develop into other programming languages.